|

 I think this will be perfect for Valentine’s Day.

-Get the Red and White table runner pattern
+Get the Piano Keys table runner pattern

 The purpose of this post is to show you that there are many things you can do with Electric Quilt and it is always fun to try something new.
 I’m sure there is a easier way to design my table runner but….this worked for me.